LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - All data from any source is stored as a raw string table
 - All data is clearly distinguishable by source and type (market data, supplier data, etc.)
 - The data here comes from the lake and nowhere else
+- Only extractors can load into the bronze layer

 ### Silver layer